silnrsi/unicode-resources/Tfng/documentation/source/utn59_Tfng.md

 ---
-title: Unicode Technical Note xx - Representing Tifinagh in Unicode
+title: Unicode Technical Note 59 - Representing Tifinagh in Unicode
 ---

-_Lorna Evans, SIL Global (20-Aug-2024)_
+_Lorna Evans and Jon Coblentz, SIL Global (27-Aug-2024)_

 _Further information, corrections, and additions on script use, as well as information on language usage is most welcome._